 Its makers claim that Airborne prevents common colds because it contains Vitamins A, C, and E, riboflavin, magnesium, selenium, zinc, amino acids among others.
 The human body needs these for a strong immune system, but the canine system is somewhat different.
 What may help for humans may not necessarily be good for dogs.

 Can I Give My Dog Airborne?
 Answer: Not Recommended

-Having a weak immune system makes your dog more susceptible to parasites and bacteria that could cause them infections, allergies, arthritis, and other disorders.
-Two of the major causes of lowered immune function in dogs are: poor diet and lack of exercise.
+Having a weak immune system makes your dog more susceptible to parasites and bacteria that could cause them infections, allergies, arthritis and other problems.
+Major causes of less than optimal immune function in dogs are poor diet and lack of exercise.

 Best Way to Boost It

 Ensure that your dog has a healthy and well-balanced diet.
 Give them prepared foods or quality dog food that contain adequate amounts of vitamins and nutrients.
 Do not give them food with too many calories, preservatives or worthless fillers.
 Get them to exercise regularly through daily walks, playtime and other physical tasks on a routine basis.

 Spend quality time with them because this can reduce their stress levels and boost their defenses.
 There’s no need for Airborne if you are doing this!
 Spending quality time relaxes and soothes them, making them more at ease and strong.
 In general, they will become less prone to sickness.
 However, some supplements may also be given under your vet’s supervision.

 There may be no need for canine supplements in many cases.
 The FDA, along with a good number of veterinarians, believe that an adequate diet sufficient.
 Excessive amounts of some vitamins and minerals could even be harmful to dogs which makes introducing something like Airborne very questionable.